dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 ## Configuring permissions and roles

 Now that you have installed the *Authorization Extension*, you can use it to configure permissions and roles.
-To be clear, let's define what they are:
+To be clear, these are their definitions:

 - *Permissions* are actions that users can do, such as reading a list of books or adding a new book to the list.
 - *Roles* are collections of permissions.
 For example, you can define a role for administrators that have the permissions to read the list of books and to add a new book to the list.